-The Project Manager should engage with the Programme Supply Chain Team to monitor the risk of over-exposure of a tenderer and Subcontractor to CRL's work.
+The Project Manager should engage with the Crossrail Supply Chain Deliver Director (or equivalent) to monitor the risk of over-exposure of a tenderer and Subcontractor to CRL's work.

 The Project Manager should raising early warnings to the Contractor if the Contractor does not follow its procurement schedule.